Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning: Results

-Table \ref{tab:open_models_causalresuts} shows the results of causal mediation analysis for 11 different LMs.
+\paragraph{Controlled Direct and Indirect effects.} Table \ref{tab:open_models_causalresuts} shows the results of causal mediation analysis for 12 different LMs.
 In these experiments, we examined the causal behaviour using reasoning chains generated by GPT-4 (controlled setting).
-We find that in-context learning and instruction-tuning improve the indirect effect over models trained only with language modeling objectives (e.g., LLaMA and Mistral), indicating that these methods help the model align better with the reasoning chains.
+Our study suggests that vanilla LMs (<20B) (in a zero-shot setting) are systematically unfaithful and consistently fail to reason over the mediator.
+Increasing the model size (7B to 70B) improves the indirect effect (makes them more faithful), indicating the importance of model size.
+We find that in-context learning and instruction-tuning improve the indirect effect over models trained only with language modelling objectives (e.g., LLaMA and Mistral), indicating that these methods help the model align better with the reasoning chains.
 We observe that models trained with RLHF objective (ChatGPT, Llama-2-7B-Chat) have a more direct effect than an indirect effect, suggesting that training on human feedback might have disincentive faithful reasoning \citep{sharma-2023-discovering}.
-Interestingly, we observe that none of the models has high indirect or direct effects on the causal understanding task.
+Models that are instruction-tuned or trained on the chain of thought (e.g., Flan-T5) during the pre-training phase have a better indirect effect across different reasoning tasks, suggesting that fine-tuning on CoT can make the model more faithful.
+Similar to \citet{Turpin2023LanguageMD}, we observe inverse scaling for certain tasks.
+In our case, the indirect effect worsens with increasingly capable models, indicating that sheer scale might not guarantee faithful reasoning.
+Interestingly, we also observe that none of the models has high indirect or direct effects on the causal understanding task.
 One intuitive reason is that the causal understanding task is challenging, and the model's (<10B) performance is nearly random; hence, the effects are not strong.
 Overall, we observe that LLMs are inconsistent in faithfully performing reasoning over the CoT.